 We hope that you will find this document useful, and that it will help you to successfully complete your second year at University.
 If you consider that there is information which could usefully be added, or if you discover an error, please inform either the Director of Studies or the Senior Tutor.

-Physics is an essentially linear subject with each new piece of knowledge building on what has been learnt before.
+Physics is largely a linear subject with each new piece of knowledge building on what has been learnt before.
 Thus the second year work builds on what you learnt in the first year in fundamental areas, such as quantum mechanics, and electricity and magnetism, whilst at the same time introducing a number of topics, where the physics you have already learnt is applied to new areas such as geophysics.
 A significant feature of the second year course is that since you choose more than 25% of it from option lists, you can begin to concentrate on those areas of physics that particularly interest you.
 You may also use the option scheme to follow a language course or an introductory course in business studies.